matrix-org/synapse/docs/usage/configuration/config_documentation.md

    * `names`: a list of names of HTTP resources.
 See below for a list of valid resource names.

-   * `compress`: set to true to enable HTTP compression for this resource.
+   * `compress`: set to true to enable gzip compression on HTTP bodies for this resource.
+This is currently only supported with the
+     `client`, `consent` and `metrics` resources.

 * `additional_resources`: Only valid for an 'http' listener.
 A map of additional endpoints which should be loaded via dynamic modules.